Tarvaris Jackson Dead, Former Seattle Seahawks Quarterback Dies In A Car Accident

 Tarvaris Jackson is dead, according to TMZ.
-The former Seattle Seahawks quarterback, who was 36, died in a terrible car accident in Alabama.
+The former Seattle Seahawks quarterback, who was 36, died in a terrible car accident near Montgomery, Alabama.

-Jackson’s Camaro hit a tree and overturned around 9 p.m. on Sunday evening in a single-car accident.
+Jackson’s 2012 Chevrolet Camaro hit a tree and overturned just before 9 p.m. on Sunday in a single-car accident.
 He was pronounced dead at a nearby hospital.
+There is no word on what authorities think may have caused Jackson’s car to leave the road, leading to the devastating crash.

 The NFL Network’s Ian Rapoport also tweeted the former NFL star’s death.